hord-brayden/MathCurio/RadixCheck/README.md

   - 2 * 3 * 5 * 7 * 11 * 13 * 17 * 19 = 9699690;
   - 2 * 3 * 5 * 7 * 11 * 13 * 17 * 19 * 23 = 223092870;
   - 2 * 3 * 5 * 7 * 11 * 13 * 17 * 19 * 23 * 29 = 6469693230;

+## Current Progress
+In running some other simple tests, I'm finding that there is some correlation here and perhaps some merit.
+For example, I am inputting various numbers that *could* be prime given it's base-10 expression (Ending in a 1,3,7, or 9), gathering all of that number's particular residue classes (using the form field to gather those up on the main index.html) and examining that for a few things:
+1. If there are any values in the residue classes that are 0, then it's clearly not prime.
+This is because a 0 is effectively the N-base expression for N * (N^n) where n is whatever power the residue class represents.
+Given that it's compound, it'd be impossible to be prime.
+Example being, 432871 which after scouring the residue class output, 17 has this figure represented as 0.
+17 is a factor of 432871, so therefore cannot be prime.
+2. Additionally, looking visually at each of the *vein-breakouts* to see if that value when represented in a given base, is inside of an empty vein.
+Using the previous example of 432871, when expressed in base629 falls into residue class 119.
+Residue class 119 in Base629 is devoid of any prime factors up to 1,000,000, therefore 432871 cannot be prime.
+3.

 ### Raw Inspection
 Here's the output of one of the runs: [Raw Output File](output.html)